How to Read a Paycheck Stub: A Comprehensive Guide for Employees

 Your paycheck stub is more than just a record of your earnings—it’s an essential document for various aspects of your financial life.
 Here’s why you should save them:

-• Budgeting and : Keeping track of your earnings and deductions can help you create and stick to a budget.
+- Budgeting and financial planning: Keeping track of your earnings and deductions can help you create and stick to a budget.

 Storing digital or physical copies of your paycheck stubs ensures you have access to this critical information when needed.